godotengine/godot-website/collections/_article/godot-xr-update-oct-2024.md

 There is more work that needs to be done in Godot 4.4 to make this fully viable but the foundations are in place.

-### Standardisation for AR and passthrough
+### Standardization for AR and passthrough

 Passthrough is a mechanism where video cameras on a VR headset record the real world and present this real world view as the background inside of our HMD turning the headset into an AR device.
 Different headsets implement this feature in different ways and this caused difficulties for developers who were targeting multiple devices.

-While passthrough allows some neat things not possible with optical AR devices, for most AR focussed application developers should not be tasked with writing different code to support all these devices.
+While passthrough allows some neat things not possible with optical AR devices, for most AR focused application developers should not be tasked with writing different code to support all these devices.

-We have thus standardized this approach through utilising OpenXRs environment blend modes and moving platforms specific code into the OpenXR vendors plugin.
+We have thus standardized this approach through utilizing OpenXRs environment blend modes and moving platforms specific code into the OpenXR vendors plugin.

-### Standardisation of hand, face and body tracking
+### Standardization of hand, face and body tracking

-Hand tracking has been supported in Godot for a long while now, however improvements have been made to ensure better cross platform support, including standardisation between OpenXR and WebXR.
-The `OpenXRHand` node has been deprecated, in favour of the new `XRHandModifier3D` node which is designed to work with any XR system - not just OpenXR.
+Hand tracking has been supported in Godot for a long while now, however improvements have been made to ensure better cross platform support, including standardization between OpenXR and WebXR.
+The `OpenXRHand` node has been deprecated, in favor of the new `XRHandModifier3D` node which is designed to work with any XR system - not just OpenXR.

 Face tracking support has been added with face tracking data being sourced from several devices.
 Godot now supports the Unified Expressions standard for handling face tracking data.